HDV

 Multi-Therapy LIFT hepatitis (HDV) Study: A Phase 2 Study of Lonafarnib, Ritonavir and Peginterferon Lambda

-Based on the successful indications from two previous monotherapy studies using LNF-RTV and Interferon Lambda, this multi-therapy this multi-therapy study was developed for a first-in-humans clinical trial for patients with chronic HDV.
-This combination of monotherapies into one treatment regimen confirmed the treatment was safe and tolerable for up to 6 months.
-Not only was it well-tolerated, but there was a sustained ant-HDV response recorded.
-The research ends with a question as to whether an increased duration of therapy might lead to increased response rates.
-Our research is ongoing to characterize and analyze the kinetics through mathematical modeling to better understand the viral-host dynamics.
-This Multi-Therapy LIFT hepatitis (HDV) study illustrates the direct benefits and impact of research where the outcome is new data or insights which is useful for developing new studies that could lead to new basic science information or a treatment/solution
+Based on successful indications from two previous monotherapy studies using LNF-RTV and interferon-λ, this multi-therapy study (Journal of Hepatology, 2022) was developed as a first-in-humans clinical trial for patients with chronic HDV and was presented at The International Liver Congress (EASL), 2022.
+This combination of monotherapies into a single treatment regimen demonstrated that the therapy was safe and tolerable for up to six months.
+In addition to its favorable safety profile, the study recorded a sustained anti-HDV response.
+The research concludes by raising an important question: whether extending the duration of therapy could lead to higher response rates.
+Our work continues as we characterize and analyze the kinetics through mathematical modeling to better understand the viral–host dynamics.
+Overall, this Multi-Therapy LIFT Hepatitis D study highlights the direct benefits and impact of translational research, where new clinical data and mechanistic insights inform the development of future studies, basic science advancements, and potential therapeutic strategies.

 Modeling Hepatitis Delta Virus (HDV) Dynamics During Ritonavir (RTV) Boosted Lonafarnib (LNF) Treatment–The LOWR HDV-3 Study

 In further study of treatment with Lonafarnib combined with Ritonavir, data collected from a clinical trial was used to investigate viral kinetics and provide insights into HDV-HBsAg-host dynamics during LNF+RTV treatment.
 The data model initially predicted that a LNF monotherapy dose of 610 mg bid would achieve 99% efficacy [Hepatology Comm, 2017].
-Given the maximum LNF tolerated dose was 200 mg bid, the clinical trial would need to be adapted to patient-real-world experience.
-The addition of RTV allows for slower metabolization of the LNF, resulting in lower dosage and higher efficacy.
-In the LOWR HDV-3 study combining LNF 100 mg bid with RTV was investigated and exceeded the predicted 99% efficacy concentration [AALSD oral abstract #38].
-It was associated with dramatic HDV viral load declines and better tolerability than higher doses of LNF monotherapy.
-The model was also able to reproduce the observed viral, HBsAg and ALT kinetics in each patient and provide insights into viral-host-drug dynamics.
-The benefit to patients was real-time modeling of viral kinetics which can be used to individualize duration of therapy.
-In general, this type of modeling can empower patients to participate in shared decision-making regarding length of treatment.
+However, because the maximum tolerated LNF dose in patients was 200 mg bid, the clinical trial design needed to be adapted to real-world tolerability.
+The addition of RTV slows the metabolization of LNF, allowing for lower LNF dosing while maintaining higher effective exposure.

 Lonafarnib (LNF): Oral prenylation inhibition with lonafarnib in chronic hepatitis D (HDV) infection